-The Panel initiated this review with the publication of an issues paper in August 2012 to seek stakeholder views on a number of issues.
+For this review, the Panel is required to follow the consultation processes set out in clause 8.8.3 of the Rules (and any specific requirements in the terms of reference).
+The Panel published a consultation paper in August 2012 to seek stakeholder views on a number of issues.
 Three submissions were received from: International Power GDF SUEZ Australia (IPRA), Stanwell Corporation (Stanwell) and AEMO.
-Issues raised in these submissions were considered by the Panel and discussed in the draft report, and also throughout this final report.
-The Panel published its draft report in November 2012.
-No submissions were received on the draft report.
+Issues raised in these submissions are considered throughout this report.